| DAD'S MEMORIES as

 for Caterpillar.
 I got a job with the electrical department and the

 engineering part of it - laying out the plant.
+Well,

 that went along fine.
 I gained a great education quick.
 I bought a bunch of